Qatar Solar Energy Market - Growth, Trends, and Forecasts (2020 - 2025)

 Government policy and favorable weather conditions in the country are expected to drive the growth of the market during the forecast period.

 Scope of the report

-The Qatar solar energy market report include:
+The report the solar energy market in Qatar includes:

 Report scope can be customized per your requirements.
 Click here.

 In 2018, about 5% of the total renewable energy generation was from solar photovoltaic (PV), producing 8.36 Gigawatt-Hour (GWh) of electricity.
 This makes solar photovoltaic (PV) type to dominate the solar energy market in Qatar.

 In 2020, the Al Kharsaah solar photovoltaic (PV) power project (800 megawatts (MW) ) was awarded.
 It is the first large scale solar power plant being developed in Qatar.
 The project is owned by Siraj Energy (a joint venture company), Marubeni and Total, under the build, own, operate and transfer (BOOT) model for 25 years.
 The license to own and operate the project is expected to expire after the 25-year term, and the ownership of the power plant is likely to be transferred to Qatar General Electricity & Water Corporation (Kahramaa).
 The project is expected to be complete by 2022.

 Qatar has a vast desert area, which makes a perfect place for the installations of solar photovoltaic (PV), and approximately two-third time of the year, it has sunlight.

 Therefore, from the above projects, the solar photovoltaic (PV) segment is expected to dominate the market during the forecast period.